StateVoicesNational/Spoke/docs/HOWTO-use-dynamicassignment-batches.md

 ## Dynamic assignment strategies

-By default, dynamic assignment uses the `vetted-texter` strategy for deciding which texters can request batches.
-This allows all **vetted** texters to request and receive batches.
-Strategies options can be found or added in `src/integrations/dynamicassignment-batches`.
-You can configure which strategies are active with `env var??`
+By default, dynamic assignment uses the `finished-replies` strategy for deciding which texters can request batches.
+This allows all texters to request and receive batches.
+Strategy options can be found or added in `src/integrations/dynamicassignment-batches`.
+You can configure which strategies are active by assigning a comma separated list to the `DYNAMICASSIGNMENT_BATCHES` environment variable.

 ### Developing strategies